Multiplication-golf/Javascript-todo/README.md

 # Javascript-todo

-## This small script is spossed to proved magible and easy to work with todo
+## This small script is supposed to prove manageable and easy to work with todo interface

 ## contributers well come

-No more comments horray!
+No more comments ToDo, horray!

-I have not done this kind of thing before so fell free to help
+I have not done this kind of thing before so feel free to help.